Introduction to PostgreSQL max connections

 Explanation:

-- In the above statement, we use shared_buffers with default size, and we can easily change the size of shared_buffers manually just change the value of size as follows Outline of the above statement, or we can say the final output of illustrated by using the following snapshot.
+- In the above statement, we use shared_buffers with default size, and we can easily change the size of shared_buffers manually by changing the value of size as follows Outline of the above statement, or we can say the final output illustrated by using the following snapshot.

 Output: